Online counselling is available worldwide (excluding the USA and Canada) and my first language is English.

 In both instances we will arrange an introductory session first online or over the phone.
-This gives you a chance to talk about your current situation and what you’re looking for from counselling.
+This gives you a chance to talk through some of your current situation and what you’re looking for from counselling.
 I can tell you a bit more about how I work and answer any questions you might have about my approach.

 You can then take some time to decide if you would like to take things forward or we can book in some ongoing sessions there and then.